A minimal mass blow-up solution on a nonlinear quantum star graph: Outline of the proof

 defined on the domain

-Observe that the domain of the quadratic form retains the continuity at the vertex, but the jump condition on the derivatives now appears in the expression of the quadratic form instead of appearing in the expression of the domain.
-In this paper, we will mostly work on a subspace of $H^1_D(\mathcal G)$, the space $\Hrad$ of functions which are symmetric with respect to the vertex.
-Namely,
+Observe that the domain of the quadratic form retains the continuity at the vertex, but the jump condition on the derivatives is now transposed to the expression of the quadratic form instead of the domain.